UCLComputerScience/COMP0016_2020_21_Team32/README.md

 Supervisors: Dr Dean Mohamedally, Costas Stylianou, Sheena Visram

 Built at [University College London](https://www.ucl.ac.uk/) in cooperation with [Intel™](https://www.intel.co.uk) and [GOSH DRIVE](https://www.goshdrive.com/).

+## Open Source Libraries Used
+* [GLTFUtility](https://github.com/Siccity/GLTFUtility), for the runtime import of GLB/GLTF files into Unity.
+* [SimpleImageToolKit](https://simpleitk.org/), for the loading of DICOM scans into our application.
+* [Unity3DCrossSectionShader](https://github.com/Dandarawy/Unity3DCrossSectionShader), used as reference for implementing the cross sectional viewer feature.
+* [UnityStandAloneFileBrowser](https://github.com/gkngkc/UnityStandaloneFileBrowser), for opening the native Windows file explorer from within our application.